Microsoft OneDrive

 Browse data in the Environment browser | Yes |

-To create a connection with OneDrive, enter the following parameters:
+To create a connection with OneDrive, enter the following parameters.
+You can find the Tenant ID, Client ID, and Client Secret in your Microsoft Entra app.

 Parameter | Description |